 The next International Placemaking Week will be in Detroit, Michigan, USA, from June 24-26, 2026!

 Don’t miss out on important announcements!
-We will continue to update www.placemakingweek.org, including this FAQ page, with all conference news as soon as they’re available, including call for proposals, registration, program content, speakers, hotels and travel, events, and more.
+We will continue to update www.placemakingweek.org, including this FAQ page, with all conference news as soon as they’re available, including registration, program content, speakers, hotels and travel, events, and more.

 Make sure to sign up for Project for Public Spaces’ Placemaking Roundup newsletter to receive the latest right in your inbox!